Barney Stinson: Character

+In the spinoff How I Met Your Father, during the episode "Daddy", which takes place in 2022, main character Sophie Tompkins (Hilary Duff) hits Barney's car (with a license plate reading "LGNDRY", a nod to his catchphrase, "Legendary").
+He has attempted to stop womanizing by telling every woman he meets that he is "in recovery" and apologizing if he tricked them into having sex with him at some point in the past; he also wears an ankle bracelet that delivers an electric shock every time he says something sexually inappropriate.
+Seeing Sophie's distress, he offers to cover the damages to the car if she tells him her problem, and she admits her fears of dating a man who could be her father.
+Barney bonds with Sophie over growing up without a father, and inspires her to start looking for hers, but cautions that doing so may not entirely resolve her issues.

 Childhood and family

-A few references have been offered to identify Barney's Birthday: In "Natural History", Barney claims he was six years old on July 23, 1981.
-This puts his birthday somewhere between July 24, 1974 and July 23, 1975; in "Zoo or False", Ted says Barney was born seven years after the moon landing (which occurred in July 1969), In "Columns" set in 2007, Barney gives his age as 31, further confirming his birth year is 1976.
+A few references have been offered to identify Barney's birthday: In "Natural History", Barney claims he was six years old on July 23, 1981.
+This puts his birthday somewhere between July 24, 1974 and July 23, 1975; in "Zoo or False", Ted says Barney was born seven years after the Moon landing (which occurred in July 1969), In "Columns" set in 2007, Barney gives his age as 31, further confirming his birth year is 1976.
 In "The Drunk Train" Marshall states Barney is a Scorpio which places his birthday between October 23 and November 21, 1976.

 He was raised in Port Richmond, Staten Island, by his mother Loretta (younger version voiced by Megan Mullally, played by Frances Conroy), who was apparently very promiscuous.
 His father proved to be an ongoing mystery in the series.
 When Barney was young, he asked his mother who his father was, and as The Price Is Right happened to be on TV at the time, she pointed to Bob Barker and replied, "Oh, I don't know.
 That guy."
 Barney believed the lie wholeheartedly.
 Years later, as portrayed in the season 2 episode "Showdown", he appears on The Price Is Right with the intention of naming Barker as his father on national television until he panics at the last minute and cannot go through with it.
 As a child, Barney was terrible at sports, and from various episodes, it is shown he had few friends (one scene shows that no one attended his birthday party).
 In the episode "The Leap," Lily reveals that Barney planned on being a violinist when he was young.